contact@dranishkrsaha.com +91 97925 97014

 While high blood pressure is the primary driver, several factors can worsen or accelerate the process:

-9. Overuse of painkillers (NSAIDs): Can aggravate vascular and kidney injury.
+Overuse of painkillers (NSAIDs):

 Essentially, hypertensive kidney disease is a vascular problem inside a filtering organ, the very arteries that should nourish the kidneys slowly choke them.